Beatitudes: An Exploration of Z.Z. Packer’s “Geese” and Xu Xi’s “Famine”

 I love the ambiguity of that word concern in this context, especially when placed in proximity to eating.

-To me, Xu Xi’s story is neither about eating nor about being Chinese.
-In fact, it is really about the opposite, the protagonist’s losing her Chinese self, to the extent that she can, even going thousands of miles away from home to end up at the Plaza Hotel in New York, admittedly to do exactly what she might have done in any five-star hotel in Hong Kong.
-It is also about famine, both real (as in, not having enough money for food or to support oneself with dignity) and metaphorical (seemingly having no options left on the menu of life, despite having “studied the literature”).
-It is also about her attempt to distance herself from her Chinese past and all that has to do with it, which in her mind is associated with famine, starvation both real and emotional.
-If anything, the protagonist’s memories about her ignorant, controlling Chinese father and passive obedient mother, survivors of the Great Famine of the late 50s and early 60, are related to what most Westerners and even her educated associates in Hong Kong would see as starvation, ignorance, extreme cruelty and child abuse (“starvation of affection,” people said of her).
+It is also about famine, both real (as in, not having enough money for food or to support oneself with dignity) and metaphorical (seemingly having no options left on the menu of life, despite having carefully “studied the literature”).
+It is also about her attempt to distance herself from her Chinese past and all that has to do with it, which in her mind is inextricably associated with famine, starvation both real and emotional, which came about due to her being a victim of uninformed philosophies more than anything else.
+It is also about regret.

 ZZ Packer’s acclaimed short story collection Drinking Coffee Elsewhere features stories about African American girls and young women (“coffee”) who travel outside of their comfort zone and familiar settings often into foreign cultures and settings (“elsewhere”).

-Dina, the protagonist of “Geese,” is drawn to Japanese culture.
-This has nothing to do with a rejection of who she is or escaping the neighborhood where she is from.
-She isn’t concerned about making money or pursuing a more comfortable life.
-That was made clear from the outset.
-That she grew up in an inner-city black neighborhood (boarded up row houses, corner grocery / liquor store, etc.) does not define or impose limits on her, at least in terms of cultural identity.
-She is not “running away” from her old life.
-She has good memories of the neighborhood.
-She is just inexplicably drawn to Japanese culture, based on what she knows about it.
+She is inexplicably drawn to Japanese culture based on what she knows about it.
 Dina is moving toward something new, not escaping from, as the protagonist in “Famine” is doing.
-Japan speaks to Dina, to her heart, and she wants to follow this dream, which apparently has been a constant in her life since childhood—there was that children’s book mentioned at the end.
+Japan speaks to Dina’s heart, and she wants to follow this dream, which apparently has been a constant in her life since childhood—there was that children’s book mentioned at the end, and birthday party at a Japanese restaurant when she was twenty.
 She even wants to learn to speak Japanese.
 We know this from context when her neighbor Miss Gloria says, “You go’ head and learn that language.
 Find out what they saying about us at Chong’s” (194).

-Now, I can see where the last line of the story may throw some people off, because it is written from the perspective of what a younger, less mature version Dina would think of future Dina, but I am not sure that mature Dina is critical of herself or regrets her decision to go to Japan.
-On the contrary, the vision of the geese at the end of the story (one of my students called it a “meme” and another an “infographic”–how about “symbol“?) allows her life to come full circle, to be fully present in the moment.
-She would have done it all over again, in exactly the same way: it was promise she made to herself.
-That is the meaning of the geese, isn’t it?
-Like the geese, she has migrated, driven by some internal desire, a feeling.
-Like the geese, she was like the Japanese kamikaze pilots, who risked their lives for a promise.
+On the contrary, the vision of the geese at the end of the story (one of my students called it a “meme” and another offered “infographic”–how about “symbol“?) allows her life to come full circle, like a haiku, to be fully present in the moment so that her life and all that she has gone through makes sense.
+My read is that she would have done it all over again, in exactly the same way: it was promise she made to herself which she kept.
+Like the geese, Dina has migrated, driven by some internal desire, following a feeling in her heart.
+Like the geese who resemble planes flying in formation, like the Japanese kamikaze pilots who risked their lives for a promise (they made it to the emperor, she made it to herself), she managed to survive.

 Dina does not, in fact, regret her decision to go to Japan.
 No, she is not disillusioned.
 No, she has not lost her innocence.
 If anything, at the end, she is now full of child-like, wide-eyed wonder and innocence, able to perceive nature and the world in a new way.
 Yes, she has matured, she has grown, but her eyes are now opened to the beauty all around her.
-She sees things differently now.
+She actually sees things differently now.
 That is what she went for, to experience the “loveliness,” right?
-And she has.

-“Loss of innocence” based on her sexual encounter is a Western / Christian read of the story.
+“Loss of innocence” based on her sexual encounter is a superficial Western read of the story.
 It will lead students down a blind alley.
 You will have projected your own gaijin value systems and ethnocentric attitudes onto Dina and her setting of Japan, and completely overlooked the spectacular ending, the shift in style which occurs before the point that she is “shaken” by the sarariman.

 Read and reread the ending and my analysis below, and you will see I am right.
+Dina has no regrets.

 __________________________